 - 5.1.3.1.
 Resume of each applicable party indicating qualifications, address, telephone number, and references to specific projects evidencing experience with projects similar to the proposed development. - 5.1.3.2.
-Contracts or approved commitment letters of each applicable party. - 5.1.3.3.
+Contracts or executed commitment letters of each applicable party. - 5.1.3.3.
 Copies of the professional Puerto Rico license of the Registered Architects (RA) or Professional Engineers (PE), of each applicable party. - 5.1.3.4.
-The general contractor shall also provide: - Certification of Registry of Building Contractors issued by the Department of Consumer Affairs (DACO, by its Spanish acronym). - Proof of the bondable capacity from an insurance company and present the fully paid bonds at closing.
+The general contractor shall also provide: - Certification of Registry of Building Contractors issued by the Department of Consumer Affairs (DACO, by its Spanish acronym). - Proof of their bondable capacity issued by an insurance company and present the fully paid bonds at closing.

 Note: In addition to the application requirements above, in advance of closing, PRHFA will require proof of performance or surety bond for one hundred percent (100%) of the construction contract, or another amount determined by the Authority.
-Such coverage must include accessibility errors and/or omissions under the Fair Housing Act (FHAct) and, wherever applicable, the 2010 Americans with Disabilities Act (ADA) standards and Uniform Federal Accessibility Standards (UFAS).
+Such coverage must include errors and/or omissions.

 5.1.3.5.
-The project's designer shall also provide proof of professional liability insurance covering the Project's designer/architect for an amount not less than ten percent (10%) of the estimated construction cost, in case of negligence.
+The project's designer shall also provide evidence of professional liability insurance or letter of insurance capacity to cover the Project's designer/architect for an amount not less than ten percent (10%) of the estimated construction cost, in case of negligence.